freeradical13/freeradical13.github.io/index.md

 [Phylogeny][] is the study of the historical relationships between organisms and placement into a [taxonomy][].
 A taxonomy is broken down into a tree of groups called [taxa][] (singular taxon).
 The top-most taxa (called [domains][]) are Prokaryotes and Euykaryotes.
 Prokaryotes are subdivided into Archaea and Bacteria.
 Eukaryotes include a membrane-bound nucleus containing their chromosomes and have membrane-bound organelles, whereas prokaryotes have free-floating chromosomes.

 Below the domain is the [kingdom][].
-One common split of the Eukarya domain is into the kingdoms: Animals, Plants, Fungi, and Protista.
+One common split of the Eukarya domain is into the kingdoms: Animals, Plants, Fungi, and Protista (Protists are simply any eukaryotes other than animals, plants, and fungi).
 Kingdoms are divided into [Phyla][] (singular phylum) based on features such as common traits and genetic relatedness.
 Phyla are divided into classes.
 [Classes][] are divided into orders.
 [Orders][] are divided into families.
 [Families][] are divided into genera (singular genus).
 [Genera][] are divided into species.
 The official name of an organism (or [binomial nomenclature][]) is the name of the genus followed by the name of the species.

 Since all organisms have common descent, this top-down organization is called the [tree of life][].
 A [monophyletic group][] (or [clade][]) includes all the descendants of a common ancestor.
 A [paraphyletic group][] is a monophyletic group that excludes some subsets of the total monophyletic group.
 A [polyphyletic group][] shares traits but does not share a common ancestor.
 A lineage that diverges early in the history of a group is a [basal taxon][].